 How artificial intelligence in the contact center reduces call volume

 When it comes to a contact center’s key performance metrics, call reduction rates are often found near the top of the priority list.
-In fact, McKinsey & Company reports that 57 percent of customer care executives consider call reduction their top priority for the next five years.
-Why?
-Fewer customer contacts means improved efficiency, a better customer experience, and of course, reduced operating costs.
+In fact, 60 percent of customers feel that one minute is too long to be waiting on hold, thus making efficiency in customer care a priority for many organizations.
+Not only does this mean a better customer experience, but also, reduced operating costs.

-With research from Gartner suggesting that AI will be a top investment priority for 30 percent of CIOs by 2020, a new hybrid strategy is emerging that blends more traditional call reduction strategies with AI-powered approaches.
+With research from Deloitte suggesting that 56 percent of companies in the multimedia and technology industries planning to invest in contact center AI , demand for a new strategy that blends more traditional call reduction strategies with AI is emerging.
 The ensuing result of this collaboration will benefit both the contact center and the customer in ways that meaningfully impact call volume, brand sentiment and customer satisfaction.

 KPIs in the contact center: how to choose the right metrics